defold/defold.github.io/manuals/extensions-ext-manifests.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-title: Native extensions - extension manifest
+title: Native extensions - extension manifests
-brief: This manual describes the extension manifest and how it correlates to the application manifest.
+brief: This manual describes the extension manifest and how it correlates to the application manifest and engine manifest.
 ---

-# Extension manifest
+# Extension, Application and Engine manifest files

 The extension manifest is a configuration file with flags and defines used when building a single extension.
 This configuration is combined with an application level configuration and a base level configuration for the Defold engine itself.